arush-gupta/arush-gupta.github.io/_posts/2025-03-11-social-media-job-market.md

 ---
 layout: post
-title: The Rising Barrier to Entry: How Social Media and Credential Inflation Reshaped Hiring
+title: The Rising Barrier to Entry - How Social Media and Credential Inflation Reshaped Hiring
 date: 2025-03-11 12:17:00+0530
 description: How Social Media and Credential Inflation Reshaped Hiring
 tags: labour market, socials